-As a result of acquisitions, restructuring and re-acquisitions of interest held by investors as of July 1, 2016, HDM now is owned by Health Management Corporation of America (70%) and investors (30%).
+As a result of scheduled re-acquisitions of interest held by investors as of July 1, 2016, HDM now is owned by Health Management Corporation of America (70%) and investors (30%).

 HDM now operates under the assumed name "Health Management Company of America" ("HMCA").